httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Each member of the top-level list can also have associated parameters -- an ordered map of key-value pairs where the keys are short, textual strings and the values are items ({{item}}).
 There can be zero or more parameters on a member, and their keys are required to be unique within that scope.

-The ABNF for lists in HTTP/1 headers is:
+The ABNF for lists is:

 ~~~ abnf
 sh-list       = list-member *( OWS "," OWS list-member )